Winter's Beauty Camellia: A Cold-Hardy Hybrid for Zones 6-9

 Clear Pink Flowers

 Camellias are native to Asia, where they grow wild on shady hillsides.
-Introduced to America in the late 1700s, these beautiful flowering shrubs have found a welcoming home in the southern regions of the United States, where their glossy evergreen leaves and vibrant blooms thrive.
-The keen admiration for the camellia is evident in the establishment of dedicated societies and festivals centered around these captivating plants, with enthusiasts from all over the world coming together to exchange information and organize events, seminars, and exhibitions.
+Introduced to America in the late 1700s, these beautiful shade garden plants have found a welcoming home in the southern regions of the United States, where their glossy evergreen leaves and vibrant blooms thrive.

-Camellias do not like alkaline soil.
 If you are not sure about your soil conditions, do a soil test before investing in a camellia plant.

 Location: Choose a site with well-drained, slightly acidic soil.
 Camellias prefer partial shade to protect them from the intense afternoon sun.